tedhudek/sandbox/eight-essential-tips.md

 Let's review what she did:
 * First, she said yes to a challenging assignment.
-* She *asked* to meet with the devs, and brought a list of questions for them.
+* When she met with the devs, she was ready with a list of questions for them.
 * She listened to the team and her customers.
 * She wrote minimal content and iterated on it with stakeholders.
 * She asked for input, but owned the output.
-* She grew her skills by teaching herself Python, and then taught it to her *team*.
+* She grew her skills by teaching herself Python, and then taught it to her team.
 * She mentored and used her story to educate.
 * She thanked her colleagues.
 * And at the end, she found herself ready to say yes to the next project.